heatherjzhou/PCAForQTL/README.md

 ```

 Note that the approach we use in this tutorial constitutes PCA_direct
-rather than PCA_resid (preprint).
-The two approaches perform similarly
+rather than PCA_resid (2022).
+The two approaches perform similarly in
-in our simulation studies, so we choose PCA_direct because it is
+our simulation studies, so we choose PCA_direct because it is simpler.
-simpler.
-In addition, PCA_direct can better hedge against the
+In addition, PCA_direct can better hedge against the possibility that
-possibility that the known covariates are not actually important batch
+the known covariates are not actually important confounders because in
-effects (because in PCA_direct, the known covariates do not affect the
+PCA_direct, the known covariates do not affect the calculation of the
-calculation of the PCs).
+PCs.

 Optionally, you may inspect the proportion of variance explained by the
 PCs at this point.
 We omit this here because we will perform a more